How You Can Help Support the Natural Hazards Center

 By giving a donation to support the Center’s operations you provide essential funding for programs and projects.
 These unrestricted gifts contribute directly to the Center’s ongoing operations.
-To discuss making a gift, please contact Lori Peek at email@example.com or (303) 492-9061 or visit the CU Foundation site by clicking on the link below.
+To make a gift, please visit the CU Foundation site by clicking on the link below.

 Mary Fran Myers Scholarship

-The Mary Fran Myers Scholarship provides financial support for recipients to attend and participate in the annual hazards workshop to further their research or career paths.
-This scholarship covers transportation, hotel accommodations, meals, and workshop registration fees.
-Each year, the recipient or recipients are recognized at the workshop and may be asked to serve as panel discussants, where they can highlight their research or practical experiences in the hazards and disasters field.
-To discuss making a gift, please contact Lori Peek at firstname.lastname@example.org or (303) 492-9061 or visit the CU Foundation site by clicking on the link below.
+The Mary Fran Myers Scholarship provides financial support for recipients to attend and participate in the annual Natural Hazards Workshop to further their research or practitioner career paths.
+This scholarship covers transportation, hotel accommodations, meals, and Workshop registration fees.
+Each year, the recipient or recipients are recognized at the Workshop and may be asked to serve as panel discussants, where they can highlight their research or practical experiences in the hazards and disasters field.
+To make a gift, please visit the CU Foundation site by clicking on the link below.